 Information created when Verify, Rebuild or Clean-up utilities are run

 How to Locate the QBWin.log File

-Through the onboard product support screens one can easily gain access to these files, here’s how:
+Through the onboard product Consultant screens one can easily gain access to these files, here’s how:

-- Press the F3 (Ctrl+2) to open Tech Help window > Select Open File Tab
+- Press the F3 (Ctrl+2) to open the Tech Help window > Select Open File Tab

 - Scroll to the QBWIN.LOG file > Click Open File

-- The QBWin.log file will open in the Notepad.
+- The QBWin.log file will open in Notepad.